dezteague/AsyncInn/README.md

 Amenities: There are a variety of amenities such as air-conditioning, a coffee maker, etc. A room can have many different amenities which is represented in the 1:many relationship.

 RoomAmenities: This is a pure join table that has a combination of AmenitiesID and RoomID as a composite key.
+The many:1 relationship assures that an amenity will only be applied to a room once.

 HotelRoom: This table has a composite key of HotelID and RoomNumber.
 This allows multiple hotel locations to use the same room number.